abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_07_Implementing_and_configuring_network_infrastructure_services_in_Windows Server.md

 ## Lab objectives

-After completing this lab, you'll be able to:
+In this lab, you will perform:

 - Deploy and configure DHCP.
 - Deploy and configure DNS.